danielmarkschwartz/zenlang/README.md

 variables defined globally in any module file are available to all other.

-User modules or "standard library" features can be accessed by the `include "/img/png" as png;` statement, which takes a module path.
+User modules or "standard library" features can be accessed by the `include "/img/png" png;` statement, which takes a module path.
 In this example a name space called `png` is created with functionality inherited from the PNG module of the standard library.